alarm-redist/fifty-states/analyses/WI_cd_2020/doc_WI_cd_2020.md

 ## Simulation Notes
 We sample 5,000 districting plans for Wisconsin across 2 independent runs of the SMC algorithm.
-We use a pseudo-county constraint to limit the county and municipality splits.
-Municipality lines are used in Milwaukee County.
+To balance county and municipality splits, we create pseudocounties for use in the county constraint.
-These are larger than the target population for a district.
+These are counties, outside of Milwaukee county.
+Within Milwaukee county, each municipality is its own pseudocounty as well.
+Milwaukee county was chosen since it is necessarily split by congressional districts
 No special techniques were needed to produce the sample.